 The name Junior, appeared in many references, and from time to time, the surname was spelt Jenner, Joyner, Joiner, Junor, Junior, Genner, Ginner, Genower and many more.

-Another 57 words (4 lines of text) are included under the topic Early Junior Notables in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) are included under the topic Early Junior Notables in all our PDF Extended History products and printed products wherever possible.

 The New World beckoned as many of the settlers in Ireland, known as the Scotch/Irish, became disenchanted.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Amongst the early settlers who could be considered kinsmen of the Junior family, or who bore a variation of the surname Junior were

 Junior Settlers in United States in the 17th Century

 - William Junior, who settled in Virginia in 1641

 - William Junior, who arrived in Virginia in 1641